anniew03/ctf-writeups/picoctf/pwn/bufferoverflow3/README.md

-# state-change
+# buffer overflow 3

 ## Summary

 This challenge provides a Linux CLI program with a stack buffer overflow vulnerability that allows the user to execute functions within the program.
+The premise of this challenge is to brute force a manually placed stack canary placed before the return address in order to make the buffer overflow attack harder.

 **Artifacts:**
 * chall/vuln: vulnerable executable program provided by challenge authors